 DISPLAY YOUR COLLECTIONS

 Another simple way to inject a little life into a room is by displaying a collection.
 This could be a collection of photos, prints or a cluster of objects.
 So, whether you’re drawn to 1970s Murano glass or Dinky toys why not release them from the cupboards for everyone to enjoy.

 Introducing textures is the perfect way to add interest to a room.
 Consider fur, wool, linen and try smooth surfaces like copper, marble or concrete.
 You don’t need to spend a fortune, just a lambskin throw, copper tray or marble trinket would work beautifully.
 They’ll also give the room a more contemporary feel.

 BRING THE OUTDOORS IN

-Whether you like large palms or tiny cacti, there’s no denying that houseplants add a little life to a room.
+Whether you like large palms or tiny cacti, there’s no denying that houseplants add life to a room.
 Not only do they look great, they have the added benefit of improving air quality.
-And when you’re stuck indoors over the winter months they help bring a little of the outdoors in.
+And when you’re stuck indoors over the winter months they bring the outdoors in.
 Nature’s lovable housemates!

 Fancy snooping around a few more London homes?